If you would prefer to search for a mentor by phone, please call us at 619-373-5476.

-I am a Support Group leader of local NCPSG chapter, attend PD seminars, participate in Care Partner group meetings.
+I am a Support Group leader of a local NCPSG chapter, attend PD seminars, and participate in Care Partner group meetings.

-I worked in the Hospitality Industry part time for 6 years, after retiring from working 33 years in management for JCPenney at the store, district and corporate level.
+I worked in the Hospitality Industry part time for 6 years, after retiring from working 33 years in retail management for JCPenney at the store, district and corporate level.

-I have a passion for people and my mission to serve others.
+I have a passion for people and my life mission to serve others.